Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

 On the other hand, in the recent paper \cite{ACP} by Abramovich-Caporaso-Payne, the following is proved.

 \begin{quotation} \textit{ Fix an algebraically closed base field $k$ with trivial valuation.
-If we consider the Berkovich analytification $\bar{M_{g}}^{an}$ \cite{Berk1} of the Deligne-Mumford compactification $\bar{M_{g}}$, then the deformation retraction to the Berkovich skeleton \cite{Berk2} is ``tropicalisaion'' which maps to the moduli of weighted tropical curves of genus $g$. } \end{quotation}
+If we consider the Berkovich analytification $\overline{M_{g}}^{an}$ \cite{Berk1} of the Deligne-Mumford compactification $\overline{M_{g}}$, then the deformation retraction to the Berkovich skeleton \cite{Berk2} is the ``tropicalization" map towards the moduli of tropical curves of genus $g$. } \end{quotation}

-Note that the Berkovich analytification parametrises stable curves over valuation fields which contains $k$ (with trivial valuation) and the author vaguely sees (a subspace of) this as an ``algebro-geometric'' analogue of the set of strongly convergent sequence of compact Riemann surfaces $\mathcal{S}\mathcal{M}_{g}$.
-From this viewpoint, their tropicalisation (deformation retract) is an analogue of our $t$ (\ref{map.t}) which maps to our tropical moduli space $S_{g}$.
-The analogue of $r$ in the Berkovich geometric setting \cite{ACP} is simply a reduction map $\bar{M_{g}}^{an}\rightarrow \bar{M_{g}}$.
-The anti-continuity of the reduction map \cite[(2.4)]{Berk1} is related to the reverse of order of specialization / generisation while transferring to the tropical setting in our situation.
-The compatibility corresponding to those of our $r$ and $t$ is also proved in \cite{ACP}.
+Note that the Berkovich analytification parametrises stable curves over valuation fields which contains $k$ (with trivial valuation) and it can be regarded as (a subspace of) this as an ``algebro-geometric'' analogue of the set of strongly convergent sequence of compact Riemann surfaces $\mathcal{S}\mathcal{M}_{g}$.
+From this viewpoint, their tropicalization (deformation retract) is an analogue of our map $t$.
+The analogue of $r$ in the Berkovich geometric setting \cite{ACP} is the reduction map $\overline{M_{g}}^{an}\rightarrow \overline{M_{g}}^{\rm DM}$.
+Morally speaking, the anti-continuity of the reduction map \cite[(2.4)]{Berk1} is analogous to the phenomenon of reversing order of specialization and generization when going from the classical to the tropical world.

-\subsection{The construction of $\bar{M_{g}}^{T}$}
+\subsection{The construction of $\overline{M_{g}}^{\rm GH}$}

-Let us denote the metric completion of $M_{g}$ with respect to the Gromov-Hausdorff distance for our rescaled K\"ahler-Einstein metrics of (fixed) diameter $1$.
-Using this, we define our \textit{tropical geometric compactification} of moduli of curves first set-theoritically as